-Not-for-profit professionals are increasingly asked to handle these issues with a CEO-type efficiency.
-Because of the complex demands, the urgent need is clear for dedicated, well-trained professionals with real-world business management skills and an interest in the not-for-profit sector.
+Because of the complex business demands, there is an urgent need is clear for well-trained professionals with practical business management skills in the not-for-profit sector.

 Our faculty members are experienced business leaders and learned scholars.
 They are dedicated to providing students with a well-rounded learning experience by using the latest technology and engaging students with real-world business scenarios and hands-on learning exercises.

-For details about required courses and more, please visit our online catalog pages.
+For details about required courses and more, please visit our online catalog.

-Concordia’s “supervised work experience” offers opportunities for students to receive academic credit while gaining practical work experience in the field.
-The campus’ location, as well as the proximity of public transit, opens up a number of exciting internship and networking opportunities with churches and other not-for-profit organizations in Chicago, the vibrant Oak Park and River Forest communities and nearby suburbs.
+Concordia-Chicago's supervised work experience offers opportunities for students to receive academic credit while gaining practical work experience in management.
+The campus’s location, 10 miles west of downtown Chicago, means easy access to internship and networking opportunities with churches and other not-for-profit organizations in Chicago, Oak Park and River Forest, and nearby suburbs.